nypl-spacetime/maps-by-decade/README.md

     npm run build

-The `build` directory will now contain HTML, JS and CSS files you can distribute.
+The `build` directory will now contain HTML, JS, CSS and image files you can distribute.